-- No more than 5 pages including tables and figures describing: abstract (200-300 words), project summary, alignment with NASA Mission Directorate(s), specific goals for the funded period, milestones, anticipated outcomes, plans to communicate project opportunities, activities and results, prior experience with team competitions, and schedule of competition deadlines. - Additional pages included after 5-page project description - Bibliography/References as needed - Faculty Advisor's 2-page CV - Executive summary describing results of all prior NASA KY funding (not to exceed 1 page) - If applicable, letter of support from collaborator
+- No more than 5 pages including tables and figures describing: Abstract (200-300 words), project summary, alignment with NASA Mission Directorate(s), specific goals for the funded period, milestones, anticipated outcomes, plans to communicate project opportunities, activities and results, prior experience with team competitions, and schedule of competition deadlines. - Additional pages included after 5-page project description - Bibliography/References as needed - Faculty Advisor's 2-page CV - Executive summary describing results of prior NASA KY funding (not to exceed 1 page) - o If applicable, letter of support from collaborator

 Budget Guidelines: Proposers may request up to \$15,000 per team per year.
 Allowable costs include student stipend or salary, fringe benefits, registration fees, materials and supplies, shipping costs to/from competition site, and faculty advisor and student team member domestic travel.
 Required cost-share of at least 0.5:1 (\$CS:\$Award) must be provided by the proposing institution.
 Indirect costs are allowed and unrecovered indirect costs may be included as cost-share.
-The budget justification should demonstrate effective use of funds that align with the content and text of the proposed project.
+Budget justification should demonstrate effective use of funds that align with the content and text of the proposed project.
 All proposed costs and cost-share should be fully described in the budget justification.
+Cost-share is waived for new team projects and projects proposed by teams from regional universities or KCTCS.